Sacral and Throat Chakras

 Your throat shock-rah is about self-expression, which is a creation too.
 It’s here that you also develop trust in yourself.
 The 5th shock-rah inspires self-expression and creativity, speaking your own truth, self-trust and trustworthiness toward others.
 Your integrity comes from here.
 It’s where you talk your talk and walk your walk.

-The fifth shock-rahs rules your communication style, time, languaging, your own voice, spiritual expression, and self-expression in infinite ways and about anything.
+The fifth shock-rah rules your communication style, time, languaging, your own voice, spiritual expression, and self-expression in infinite ways and about anything.
+Creativity inspires so much.

-Your second chakras influences your reproductive and sexual organs, kidneys, and lower digestion.
+Additionally, your second chakra influences your reproductive and sexual organs, kidneys, and lower digestion.

-Your fifth chakras influences your thyroid, mouth, lips, throat, neck from collar bones up, gums, tongue, ears, voice/larynx, and nose.
+Your fifth chakra influences your thyroid, mouth, lips, throat, neck from collar bones up, gums, tongue, ears, voice/larynx, and nose.

-* I often use a different spelling for charkras.
-I prefer shock-rahs,, the implication being that by paying attention to them, keeping them moving and active (shock) we will benefit (rah-rah siscumba) They are energy centers after all, electricity gives shocks. 😊
+* I often use a different spelling for chakras.
+I prefer shock-rahs, the implication being that by paying attention to them, keeping them moving and active (shock) we will benefit (rah-rah siscumba) They are energy centers after all, electricity gives shocks. 😊

 Meditate on Paper to Intuition/Higher-self Workshop